New York Times Co. v. Sullivan: Further developments

 Federal judge Laurence Silberman called on the Supreme Court to overturn New York Times v.
 Sullivan in a March 2021 opinion, stating that the New York Times and The Washington Post are "virtually Democratic Party broadsheets".
 Silberman's dissent also accused big tech companies of censoring conservatives and warned that "Democratic Party ideological control" of mainstream media may be a prelude to an "authoritarian or dictatorial regime" that constitutes "a threat to a viable democracy".

-Las Vegas casino owner Steve Wynn had filed defamation lawsuits against the Associated Press in 2018, claiming that articles published by the agency that contained allegations related to Wynn and sexual assault in the 1970s.
-Wynn argued that the Associated Press had used actual malice in their reporting.
-The Nevada courts dismissed Wynn's suit, arguing he had failed to show "actual malice" under the Sullivan decision.
-Wynn subsequently has petitioned the Supreme Court to hear his case in February 2025, asking them to overturn the "actual malice" standard of Sullivan.
+Las Vegas casino owner Steve Wynn filed defamation lawsuits against the Associated Press in 2018, claiming that articles published by the agency that contained allegations related to Wynn and sexual assault in the 1970s.
+Wynn argued that the Associated Press had met the standard of actual malice in its reporting.
+The Nevada courts dismissed Wynn's suit, arguing he had failed to show actual malice.
+Wynn subsequently petitioned the Supreme Court to hear his case in February 2025, asking them to overturn Sullivan's "actual malice" standard.
 The Supreme Court declined to grant certiorari to Wynn's case in March 2025.

-On March 19, 2023, The New York Times published a story reviewing the original advertisement and the legal case.
+On March 19, 2023, The New York Times published a story reviewing the original advertisement and the subsequent legal case.

+The Supreme Court declined to hear Alan Dershowitz's appeal in his defamation case against CNN in an unsigned order in June 2026.
+Justice Thomas wrote a dissent, joined by Justice Gorsuch, claiming that the test of actual malice set by Sullivan was inconsistent with the First Amendment.